MPAS-Dev/compass/docs/users_guide/landice/test_groups/ensemble_generator.rst

 It is also possible to run an individual run manually by changing to the run directory and submitting the job script yourself with ``sbatch``.

+Setting up and running a branch ensemble follows the same steps.
+Multiple branch ensembles (e.g., with different climate forcing scenarios) can be conducted from one spinup ensemble.